AzharMobeen/Az-Spring-Boot-with-Kubernetes/README.md

 * We need this commande for many purpose like If you want to deploy application, create multiple instances, deploy new version for application.
 * lets try kubectl version (It'll show some details)
 ##### Commands:
+* For top node: (It will nodes with respect to CPU usage and memory utilization)

+		kubectl top node
+* For top Pods:

+		kubectl top pods
+* For Pods:

+		kubectl get pods
 * For Deployment:

 		kubectl create deployment application-name --image=az-docker/Az-Spring-Rest-Api:0.0.1.RELEASE